jsyang/microarmy/README.md

   Things that might inspire future features and various other assets.

 ### Dev log

+    Jan 4, 2014
+    Set up an EC2 instance and grunt-sftp-deploy task to push a release build onto the server for testing.

     Jan 3, 2014
     Continue revising the release build process in Grunt, update the readme with file structure explanations.